 We Take Care of Our Own, by Bruce Springsteen

-President Barack Obama chose everyman rocker Bruce Springsteen's "We Take Care of Our Own" to play following his acceptance speech at the 2012 Democratic National Convention.
+Barack Obama, a Democrat who served two terms as president, chose everyman rocker Bruce Springsteen's "We Take Care of Our Own" to play following his acceptance speech at the 2012 Democratic National Convention.
 Like Obama's speech, the Springsteen tune deals with the issue of social responsibility.
 It includes the lyrics:

 Wherever this flag's flown